7.2.5. Logit / Probit / Gompit

 2) Aggregated (grouped) data, where similar cases are collapsed into groups to generate two columns, one containing the number of responses the other the total number of subjects in the group.

-When the first data option is selected, the dependent variable should ideally contain only two distinct values (numeric or string).
-However, UNISTAT will accept any column as the dependent variable and then consider those values which are equal to the minimum of this column as 0 and any other values as 1.
 This approach has the advantage and flexibility of running Logit / Probit / Gompit models on columns containing any type of categorical data.
-For instance, when a logit analysis is run on a column containing years 1995, 1996 and 1997, UNISTAT will internally code all 1995 entries as 0 and all 1996 and 1997 entries as 1.
+For instance, when a logit analysis is run on a column containing years 1995, 1996 and 1997, by default, UNISTAT will internally encode all 1995 entries as 0 and all 1996 and 1997 entries as 1.
 However, it is left to the user to ensure that the dependent variable selected contains sensible values.

 Dependent |